 Find out how our individual therapy program can help you achieve your recovery goals.

 The best drug and alcohol rehab centers focus on quality.
 At our Florida rehabilitation center for addiction, we believe individual therapy is an integral part of the healing process.
-Individual therapy sessions touch on various aspects of such issues like trauma and addiction and mental health.
+Individual therapy sessions touch on various issues, including how trauma plays a role in addiction and mental health.

-Furthermore, psychotherapy in our alcohol rehab center focuses on developing new coping skills and overcoming cravings for drinking after treatment.
+Furthermore, our alcohol rehab center’s psychotherapy focuses on developing new coping skills and overcoming cravings for drinking after treatment.

-Individual counseling can also center around life skill development and family counseling.
+Individual psychotherapy can also center around life skill development and family counseling.

 Motivational Interviewing (MI)